elianzuoni/lattigo_smc/README.md

 ### `protocols`

 This package implements all the 8 protocols described in the [paper](https://eprint.iacr.org/2020/304) that interactively carry out the operations involving the secret key.
+The peer-to-peer approach also reflects on these implementations: the computations are distributed, not entirely delegated to a single computing party (centralised approach).
 It constitutes the Network Layer.

 ### `service`